sameer/purisa.me/content/blog/elephant_bush_succulent/index.md

 ![Succulent a few days after watering, showing new growth](after_a_week.jpg)

-Hopefully I can propagate it in a few weeks.
+Hopefully I can propagate it in a few weeks. :potted_plant: